Standard C++ Modules

 ...

-The reasoning for the practice is that the declarations in the language linkage are considered to be attached to the global module.
-So the ABI of your library in the modular version wouldn’t change.
+This approach works because the declarations with language linkage are attached to the global module.
+Thus, the ABI of the modular form of the library does not change.

-While this style looks not as convenient as the export-using style, it is easier to convert to other styles.
+While this style is more involved than the export-using style, it makes it easier to further refactor the library to other styles.

 ABI breaking style

-The pattern for ABI breaking style is similar with export extern-C++ style.
+The pattern for ABI breaking style is similar to the export extern-C++ style.

 module;